ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

   estimate whether the flow has saturated the available per-flow bandwidth ("filled the pipe"), by looking for a plateau in the measured rs.delivery_rate.
-If, during this process, the volume of data is constrained by BBR.inflight_hi (the flow becomes cwnd-limited while cwnd is limited by BBR.inflight_hi), then the flow cannot fully explore the available bandwidth, and so it resets the "full pipe" estimator by calling BBRResetFullBW().
+If, during this process, the volume of data is constrained by BBR.inflight_longterm (the flow becomes cwnd-limited while cwnd is limited by BBR.inflight_longterm), then the flow cannot fully explore the available bandwidth, and so it resets the "full pipe" estimator by calling BBRResetFullBW().

 1. Loss: The current loss rate, over the time scale of the last round trip,